bitrise-steplib/steps-inject-bitrise-trace-sdk/README.md

-# Xcode Link Bitrise APM library
+# Inject Bitrise Trace SDK

-Link the Bitrise APM library during the XCode build process into the resulting artifact.
+Link the Bitrise Trace SDK during the build process into the resulting artifact.

-The step works by modifying the project.pbxproj descriptor to include necessary flags and variables for linking.
+The step works by modifying the relevant project descriptor files to include necessary flags and variables for linking.

 ## How to use this Step